 The fundamental building block of cabinetry design is door style.
 Cabinet Innovations offers over 200 different door styles, from traditional to contemporary designs.
 Here we share a selection of our most popular doors to inspire your imagination.
 Our designers will create your perfect combination of door styles, wood species and finishes.

-- Stain finishes are designed to show off the unique patterns of the wood grain.
-By wetting the wood to raise the grain before hand-staining each piece, Wood-Mode produces rich colors that enhance the wood’s natural beauty, while glazing and physical distressing options create a distinctive patina.
+- Stain Finishes are designed to show off the unique patterns of the wood grain.
+By wetting the wood to raise the grain before hand-staining each piece, these procedures produce rich colors that enhance the wood’s natural beauty, while glazing and physical distressing options create a distinctive finish.

-- Opaque Finishes are a solid opaque color, then enhanced with glaze and distressed for a more custom look.
-Our opaque finishes receive high-quality sealer, primer and catalyzed color coats to ensure beauty and lifetime durability.
-Extensive hand-sanding is performed between each catalyzed color coat, ensuring a satin smooth surface.
+- Opaque Finishes are a solid opaque color, enhanced with glaze and distressed for a more custom look.
+These finishes receive high-quality treatments to ensure beauty and lifetime durability.
+Extensive handwork is performed between each process to ensure the best quality finish.

 - Distressed Finishes Time and use give furniture a distinctive look.
-Wood-Mode adds a variety of techniques to our quality stain and opaque finishes to recreate the signs of aging.
-Whether it’s the soft patina of a well cared for heirloom or the wear marks of generations of heavy use, Wood-Mode can create the distressed finish you have in mind.
+Our cabinet lines provide a variety of techniques to their exclusive stain and opaque finishes to recreate the signs of aging.
+Whether it’s the soft finish of a well cared for heirloom or the wear marks of generations of heavy use, our cabinet lines allow us the possibility to create the distressed finish you have in mind.

 Knotty Alder: A medium denisity hardwood, that naturally features a color range from pale pinkish-brown to a light tan/honey color.
 May also include varying grain patterns, mineral streaks, gum pockets, bird pecks, knots and other natural characteristics.